intrahealth/client-registry/README.md

 > Regardless if you're just curious, an implementer, or a developer, please read the overview at [openclientregistry.com](https://openclientregistry.com).

+This repository is the source code for the OpenCR Service API, and the full OpenCR stack requires ElasticSearch and HAPI FHIR Server.

 ## What is OpenCR?

 OpenCR is an open source and standards-based client registry.
 A client registry facilitates the exchange of patient information between disparate systems.
 A client registry holds patient identifers and may include patient demographic information.
 It is a necessary tool for public health to help manage patients, monitor outcomes, and conduct case-based surveillance.